radian-software/selectrum/README.md

 UI available.
 Selectrum also covers the most important aspects of the API and strives to achieve full compliance, as well.
 For the few edge cases left, see the Caveats section.

+### Vertico

+[Vertico](https://github.com/minad/vertico) is a new minimalistic completion system based on the Emacs default completion offering a similar UI as Selectrum.
+It uses a different implementation approach - it extends the default completion system in a similar way as Icomplete and is therefore fully compliant with all features of the `completing-read` API.
+Overall Vertico follows a similar philosophy as Selectrum, relying on default components and [complementary packages](#complementary-extensions).
+Many of the complementary packages work well with both Selectrum and Vertico.
+However Selectrum and Vertico differ in their priorities.
+Selectrum focuses on offering a flexible UI which optimizes completions in some cases, e.g., it supports both a horizontal and a vertical display.
+It optimizes completions of remote files (caching) and multiple selections (`completing-read-multiple`).
+Furthermore it provides advanced features like quick keys and display actions, to show the completions in a buffer.
+Vertico instead aims for a minimal code base and avoids inventing additional features.

 ### Icicles